Are you looking for link building strategies? If so, you are in luck.

 To find relevant statistics, you can do a Google search for “keyword + statistics” or “keyword + research”.

-You can use email outreach to let people in your niche know about your list of statistics and ask them to include the post in their content.
+Then, you can use email outreach to let people in your niche know about your new article and ask them to include it in their content.

 Live blogging is a way of covering an event as it is happening in real-time.